onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 Shared Services
 ===============
-ONAP provides a set of operational services for all ONAP components including activity logging, reporting, common data layer, access control, secret and credential management, resiliency, and software lifecycle management.
+ONAP provides a set of operational services for all ONAP components including activity logging, reporting, common data layer, configuration persistence, access control, secret and credential management, resiliency, and software lifecycle management.

-These services provide access management and security enforcement, data backup, restoration and recovery.
+These services provide access management and security enforcement, data backup, configuration persistence, restoration and recovery.
 They support standardized VNF interfaces and guidelines.